jwong236/Marble-Game/README.md

 This project is my first project with the goal of learning and practicing PyQt5 and Github

 # Setup Instructions
-- Method 1: With an IDE of your choice and run marble_game.py
+- Method 1: With an IDE of your choice, run marble_game.py

 - Method 2: Click on the Gitpod icon below and wait until the virtual desktop opens the file for you